benmiller314/cdm2020fall/plans/lesson-01.md

 <img src="../assets/img/zoom--student-part-screen--bilkent-edu-tr.png" alt="Zoom Participants window, in which Raise Hand is the first option" />
 <figcaption>Images from <a href="http://web4.bilkent.edu.tr/zoom/using-zoom/being-a-participant/raising-your-hand">Bilkent University Zoom Tutorials</a>; fair use.</figcaption>
 </figure>
+</details>

 EXT: If you've done all that and you're waiting, pick one item on each list to write more about.
 Why these?

-</details>
+<div class="alert alert-info">NB: I'll often use that EXT notation to signal an "extension activity," i.e. something you can do if you finish before the rest of the class, or if you just want to dig a little deeper.
+(There is always more to do.)</div>

 <details>
   <summary>And when you're all ready...</summary>